ocombe/ocLazyLoad/README.md

 }]);
 ```

-In fact, if you don't load an angular module, why bother with an object having a single `files` property ?
+In fact, if you don't load an angular module, why bother with an object having a single `files` property?
 You can just pass the urls.
 Single file:
 ```js
 $ocLazyLoad.load('bower_components/bootstrap/dist/js/bootstrap.js');